compsygroup/bitbox/README.md

 The current version of Bitbox supports two face backends, namely 3DI and 3DI-lite.
 While 3DI provides more detailed outputs (e.g., full 3D model of the face), 3DI-lite is much faster and more robust to occlusions, etc. If your images don't have significant occlusions and you don't need a faster solution, we recommend using 3DI.

-If you can install C++/CUDA codes from the source code, please go ahead and install 3DI from [here](https://github.com/compsygroup/3DI).
+**The recommended way to install backends is to use our Docker images** as explained below.
+If you can install C++/CUDA codes from the source code, however, please go ahead and install 3DI from [here](https://github.com/compsygroup/3DI).
 The instructions are provided there.
 This approach will install the 3DI as a native application on your system and will be more convenient for using Bitbox.

 Similarly, 3DI-lite can be installed from ...
 (COMING SOON)

-The recommended way to install backends is to use our Docker images.
 Using Docker is usually very straightforward; however, 3DI requires downloading an external face model (you need to register individually and request access) and updating our image with this model.

-We have a pre-compiled Docker image including both 3DI and 3DI-lite, but with a specific CUDA driver (i.e., 11.4.3).
-If your GPU can work with this version of CUDA, please use our image.

 1. Download the [Dockerfile](https://raw.githubusercontent.com/compsygroup/bitbox/refs/heads/main/docker/3DI/Dockerfile)
 2. Download the [3DMM model](https://faces.dmi.unibas.ch/bfm/index.php?nav=1-2&id=downloads)